 Leave Thinking Mode and enter Sensing Mode.
 This doesn't mean that you're 'trying' to stop thinking.
 Remember, 'trying' is 'doing!'
 You're just refocusing your attention and concentration from your thinking to your senses.
 You are paying attention to what your senses are telling you.
 What are you seeing right now?
 What do you hear?
 Are there any scents where you are?
 Tastes?
 How does your body interact with this environment?
 That's it!
 Just use these three simple steps whenever you need a break from thinking or feeling or when your emotions overwhelm you.
 If it seems difficult to do at first, that's okay.
 It's a skill like any other.
-It becomes easier with practice.
-If it were easy the first time, you'd already be doing it!
+It becomes easier

-Worksheet 01.12.03 Letting Go Diary Card
+Worksheet 01.12.03 LETTING GO DIARY